-According to the Oxford English Dictionary, greenwashing is defined as "Misleading publicity or propaganda disseminated by an organization, etc., so as to present an environmentally responsible public image; a public image of environmental responsibility promulgated by or for an organization, etc., from towel reuse.

-The concept of "greenwashing" was first introduced in 1986 by the environmentalist Jay Westerveld, who used the term to criticize hotel sector's towel reuse promotion.
-While this activity was claimed to protect the environment, Jay Westerveld found that the hotels did not make contribution to environmental protection but merely save laundry costs regarded as being unfounded or intentionally misleading."
-Analogously, in academia, researchers characterize firms' greenwashing behaviors as positive corporate communications from firms to deceive investors about the actual environmental performance, with the intention of generating a misleading public perception of their brands (e.g., Laufer, 2003; Lyon and Montgomery, 2015; Marquis, Toffel, and Zhou, 2016).
-In other words, greenwashing can be defined as the discrepancy between green talk and actual green walk (e.g., Walker and Wan, 2012; Pizzetti, Gatti, and Seele, 2021).
+According to the Oxford English Dictionary, greenwashing7 is defined as "Misleading publicity or propaganda disseminated by an organization, etc., so as to present an environmentally responsible public image; a public image of environmental responsibility promulgated by or for an organization, etc., regarded as being unfounded or intentionally misleading."8 Analogously, in academia, researchers characterize firms' greenwashing behaviors as positive corporate communications from firms to deceive investors about the actual environmental performance, with the intention of generating a misleading public perception of their brands (e.g., Laufer, 2003; Lyon and Montgomery, 2015; Marquis, Toffel, and Zhou, 2016).
+In other words, greenwashing expresses the discrepancy between green talk and actual green walk (e.g., Walker and Wan, 2012; Pizzetti, Gatti, and Seele, 2021).
 Motivated by this theoretical framework, in this paper, we aim to construct a firm-level greenwashing measure that captures the distance between a firm's green talk and its actual environmental performance.
-Poor current environmental behavior, coinciding with green talk about future positive environmental intent, is not necessarily evidence of greenwashing if the firm takes steps to change its future environmental approach.
-With this in mind, we take several steps to validate our greenwashing measure, which are discussed in Section 4.
+Poor current environmental behavior coinciding with green talk about future positive environmental intent is not necessarily evidence of greenwashing if the firm takes steps to change its future environmental approach.
+With this in mind, we take several steps to validate our greenwashing measure.
+We discuss these in Section 4.